m4ttheweric/front-end-skills-test-goodwin/README.md

 What assumptions did you make while completing the test?
 Were there any questions you would have asked in a real-world scenario?

 -  I assumed the files sizes are in kb by I would definitely want to follow up on that.
--  I assumed it would be ok to include this all on one page.
 -  I assumed that it would be ok to combine all the story "filters" into a single page that has all the features available.

 ## Thoughts